gwatts/pinfinder/README.md

 ### Mac

+**NOTE** pinfinder 1.5 does not currently work with OS X 11.13 "High Sierra" - An update will be released in the next week.

 1. Backup the device using iTunes on a desktop or laptop computer.
 NOTE: The "encrypt backup" option *must be disabled* in iTunes.